Yu Duan Traditional Postpartum Confinement in Thailand

 Another important ritual in the Yu Duan is the so-called Yu Fai practice – this is a set of “heat therapies,” which consists of “lying by fire,” certain dietary restrictions, hot herbal compresses, herbal steam treatments, abdominal binding, taking hot baths (but no hair washing) and having hot drinks, “sitting above charcoal,” covering the body, and other activities that prevent “heat loss.”

 Cold baths or showers are forbidden to avoid blood clots, painful bones and joints, a decreased milk supply, stomach pains or even a prolapsed uterus.
 Women usually do not engage in sexual intercourse either and are basically not supposed to leave home.
-The Yu Fai is done an odd number of days, say three, five or seven, or eleven days.
+The Yu Fai is done an odd number of days, say three, five or seven, or eleven days, and sometimes even during the entire Yu Duan period.

 The end of the Yu Duan period is accompanied by various rituals.
 This could be a herbal steam bath, sitting on hot bricks with herbal leaves, prayers, sitting above a hole with hot charcoal in it and herbs, or inhaling steamed herbs, or other practices, depending on the specific customs of a community.
 This is the final stage in the Yu Duan where the woman is now considered entirely matured.